giannilmbd/dynare/doc/manual/source/the-model-file.rst

        from period ``s``, is given in line ``t+2``, and in the column which has the name of the variable on the first line and ``s`` on the second line.
 Of course, values in cells corresponding to ``t<s`` are ignored.

+    .. option:: endval_steady_nocheck

+       Similar to the :opt:`nocheck` option applied to the terminal steady state computation.

     *Output*